omundy/learn-javascript/topics/control-flow/control-flow.md

 console.log(`We have ${apples} apples!`);
 ```

+---

+## Conditions

 However, this is not very interesting.
 Instead, you will often want your code to perform *different* actions depending on the **state** of variables in your program.
 You can use **conditionals** to do this.

 <img src="../../assets/img/javascript-diagram-control-structures-if.png" width="800">

 In the above diagram, an **`if`** statement is used to either run the statement block, or not, depending on whether the condition is true or false.

+---

+## Conditions

 Here is the syntax for a basic `if` statement.